googlecode-mirror/suitex/multix/readme.txt

 Donate link: http://www.thisrand.com/scripts/multix
 Tags: automatic, integration, plugin, admin
 Requires at least: 2.6
-Tested up to: 2.7.1
+Tested up to: 3.1.3
-Stable tag: 0.1
+Stable tag: 0.2

-A lightweight script to allow for the seemless administration of multiple wordpress websites that can reside on different servers and databases.
+A lightweight script to allow for the seemless administration of multiple Wordpress websites that can reside on different servers and databases.

 == Description ==

-This plugin is a way for those of us that need to administer multiple wordpress websites but dont have the luxury of having all those sites on the same server or database.
+This plugin is a way for those of us that need to administer multiple Wordpress websites but don't have the luxury of having all those sites on the same server or database.

 == Installation ==

 1. Upload the multix directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. In order to create a trust relationship between sites, MultiX must be installed on each instance of Wordpress.
+4. Once MultiX is installed on each instance of Wordpress you wish to create a relationship with, click the "Add Site" link at the top of the MultiX admin screen (Tools->MultiX)
+5. If you have cURL installed, you will see a form, "Automatically Add Site".
+Use that form to add another site.
+6. If you do not have cURL installed, you will have to create the trust relationship manually be exchanging site keys between each site.

 == Frequently Asked Questions ==
-None Yet
+<b>When I try to use MultiX to login to another site, I see the login screen on that site</b><br />
+This usually means some part of the information is wrong.
+Make sure the URI is an exact match.
+The username must also match on each site.
+Passwords, roles, settings, etc...can be different.
+Just usernames must match.

 == Change Log ==

 <b>0.1</b><br />
 Initial Version

+<br /><br />
+<b>0.2</b><br />
+Added Dashboard Widget<br />
+Added Auto Add Site<br />
+Started Migrating to the SuiteX Framework Model<br />

 == Screenshots==